 When I think of hunter, I think Beastmaster.
-No, not the actual talent build I mean the movie.
+No, not the actual talent build I mean the movie (trailer.)
 It’s just that instead of commanding a pair of ferrets we get our pick of a few slightly larger and more powerful specimens.
-This change makes the pets more useful for killing mosters and players, yes, but they lack the inherent likability of ferrets.
+This change makes the pets more useful for killing monsters and players, yes, but they lack the inherent likability of ferrets.
 Leaving us instead with lean, mean, destruction machines – A regrettable downgrade.

 However, pets provide us with an amazing synergy between what is the greatest non-player tank and what may be the highest solo DPS class in the game.
 A Hunter and his pet being almost the equivalent of a priest/warrior leveling team, just packed into a single class.